Enabling you to gain access to 512 million consumers across Europe and offer electronic money, including electronic wallets and prepaid cards

 Get in touch

-Services you can provide with an Electronic Money Institution License in Ireland
+Services you can provide with an Electronic Money Institution Licence in Ireland

-An Electronic Money Institution license in Ireland enables the license holder to offer a number of services:
+An Electronic Money Institution licence in Ireland enables the licence holder to offer a number of services:

 - Issuing of electronic money e.g. prepaid cards and electronic wallets.